 Given all that, I prefer a continuous scroll to the page-flip feature in iBooks.
 Not that I’m against skeuomorphism – I actually like the page-flip animation – but when it comes to reading, I want a scroll.

-Step 5.
+Step #5.
 Wait for a while as the vertical scroller loads.
-If you start scrolling before this, scroll will show a bit of a lag.
+If you start scrolling before this, the scroll will show a bit of a lag.

 In iOS 6, scrolling view was hidden in themes.
 Thankfully, the toggle has been brought to the front in iOS 7.x.